- Students with disabilities on Professional Courses in Trinity College Dublin

-- Procedures for assessing placement reasonable accommodations in Trinity College
+- Procedures for assessing placement/internship reasonable accommodations in Trinity College

-- Clearly define learning outcomes and core competencies expected of students on professional placements
+- Clearly define learning outcomes and core competencies expected of students on placement/internship

 - Participate and understand effective disclosure/confidentiality process